ksssoyu/diffusion-structure-disentanglement/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0%2B-EE4C2C)](https://pytorch.org/)
 [![Diffusers](https://img.shields.io/badge/🤗%20Diffusers-Stable%20Diffusion-yellow)](https://huggingface.co/docs/diffusers/index)

+**📝 This repository is maintained for research recording and reference purposes.**

 > **"Can we change the object identity (e.g., Cat → Tiger) while strictly preserving its pose and layout?"**

 This project investigates the internal representations of Text-to-Image Diffusion Models.
-By selectively injecting attention maps from a source generation into a target generation, demonstrate that **Self-Attention** layers govern the geometric structure (spatial layout, pose), while **Cross-Attention** layers control the semantic content and style.
+By selectively injecting attention maps from a source generation into a target generation, demonstrate that Self-Attention layers govern the geometric structure (spatial layout, pose), while Cross-Attention layers control the semantic content and style.

 ---